Writing Clear, Effective Email Course–Self-Study (BWC35)

 English verbs have two voices: active voice and passive voice.

 In active voice, the person acting is clear: “The manager wrote the report yesterday.”
 The person acting is the manager.

 In passive voice, the person acting isn’t specified: “The […]

 Enrollments in the online business writing courses are the strongest indicator of which online writing courses are evaluated well by graduates.
 These are the 10 highest ranked online writing courses from the 45 Business Writing Center courses.

-Much business writing includes difficult or archaic words and phrases people do not use in everyday speaking, such as “cognizant” instead of “aware,” “initiate” instead of “begin,” and “endeavor” instead of “try.”
-The writer feels the difficult or archaic words are more businesslike and show the writer’s intelligence.
-Using common, everyday words feels to them […]
+Much business writing includes difficult or archaic business vocabulary and phrases people do not use in everyday speaking, such as “cognizant” instead of “aware,” “initiate” instead of “begin,” and “endeavor” instead of “try.”
+Some writers feel business writing with difficult or archaic words is more businesslike and shows the writer’s intelligence.
+Using common, everyday words […]

 Researchers studying methods of training writers know the most successful way to teach grammar.
 It was stated by the National Council of Teachers of English in a position statement: